Masttro vs Addepar: Family Office Software for Complex Wealth in 2026

 - Faster implementation (weeks not months) matters for your timeline

-Ideal Masttro family: A $50M-$500M single-family office with complex asset structures (real estate, private businesses, alternatives) who prioritizes privacy, cost predictability, and operational clarity over institutional-grade analytics.
+Ideal Masttro family: A single-family office with complex asset structures (real estate, private businesses, alternatives) prioritizing privacy, cost predictability, and operational clarity over institutional-grade analytics.

 Who should choose Addepar?